-Our responses will probably spring more from local circumstances and personal or cultural preferences than from some overarching global framework.
-Group responses will run the gamut from resource wars to technological development; community restructuring and local actions of all sorts.
-Individual responses will range from hoarding canned food and ammunition, through planting gardens and putting up solar panels, to a variety of spiritual responses.
-The spiritual responses will include fundamentalist "God will save us" fatalism as well as Buddhist teachings about attachment and change, and all points in between.
+Our responses will probably spring more from local circumstances and personal or cultural preferences than on some overarching global framework.
+Group responses will run the gamut from resource wars to technological development to community restructuring, ecological education and local actions of all sorts.
+Individual responses will range from "canned food and ammo" to a variety of spiritual formulations (which will include "God will save us" fatalism from fundamentalists of all faiths as well as more positive teachings about attachment and change coming from the Buddhist tradition, and all points in between.

-This wide variety of responses means that humanity will muddle through, much as we have done when faced with crises in the past.
+What this means is that humanity will muddle through.
 We will do this more successfully in some regions than others, though.
-Sometimes we will do even more harm on the way down as we cut the remaining forests for firewood and eat the songbirds from the trees.
-On the other hand, sometimes we will create new social structures that will support rich, meaningful, non-damaging lives for those lucky enough to be part of them.
+Sometimes we will do even more harm on the way down as we burn down the forests and eat the songbirds from the trees.
+On the other hand, sometimes we will create new structures that will support rich, meaningful, non-damaging lives for those lucky enough to be part of them.

 Change is inevitable, unavoidable and utterly unpredictable.
-Faced with this uncertainty, a person's best bet is to grow very sensitive to the changes happening around them and to culture a flexible mind and spirit that will let them respond effectively when the local trends become apparent.
+IMO a person's best bet is to grow very sensitive to the changes happening around them, and to culture a flexible mind and spirit that will let them respond as effectively as possible when the local trends become apparent.

 July 31, 2008